eddyv73/basesolutioncore/README.md

 In this case we assume the ApplicationUser is a CustomClass (Step 2)

-4.- Add Service Identity in the starup file
+4.- Add Service Identity in the startup file
 	Replace this line

     Service.AddDefaultIdentity